stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

 Disadvantages:
  - transfer stuff that may be useless for that specific view.
 The view may then subscribe for specific data and receive only those in the data update object

-If you want to retain control over the notification in order to prevent trashing, you can use a passive model and let the controller do the notification once it has performed the modifying action.

 Notification granularity